Māori language influence on New Zealand English: Other terms

 "Kia ora" (literally "be healthy") is a Māori term of greeting, meaning "hello" or "welcome".
 It can also mean "thank you", or signify agreement with a speaker at a meeting.
 The Māori greetings "tēnā koe" (to one person), "tēnā kōrua" (to two people) or "tēnā koutou" (to three or more people) are also widely used, as are farewells such as "haere rā".

 The Māori phrase "kia kaha", "be strong", is frequently encountered as an indication of moral support for someone starting a stressful undertaking or otherwise in a difficult situation.
 Although previously in common usage it became an iconic phrase of support following the 2010 Canterbury earthquake.

 Some hybrid words, part English and part Māori, have developed, the most common of which is probably half-pai — often written half-pie — meaning incomplete or substandard quality, pai being the Māori word for "good".
 (The portmanteau form half-pied is also used, derived from half-baked.)
 Similarly, the Māori word ending -tanga, which has a similar meaning to the English ending -ness, is occasionally used in terms such as kiwitanga (that is, the state of being a New Zealander).

-Several Māori words are used in English as lighthearted, or even slang, equivalents of their more common English counterparts.
-The term puku for stomach, for example, is more likely to be encountered during a friendly chat than in more formal circumstances, with one of its uses being a euphemism for a large belly.

 English words intimately associated with New Zealand are often of Māori origin, such as haka, Pākehā, Aotearoa, kiwi, and the word Māori itself.